THE FRUIT OF THE HOLY SPIRIT (Part 2)

 Like Paul, every believer has been called to “show all longsuffering, as a pattern to those who are going to believe on Him for everlasting life.”
 (1 Tim.
 1:16 NKJV).

-The Scripture declares: “For His merciful kindness is great toward us, and the truth of the LORD endures forever.
+The Psalmist testifies, “For His merciful kindness is great toward us, and the truth of the LORD endures forever.
 Praise the LORD!”
 (Psa.
 117:2 NKJV).

 Every believer has received the kindness of God through the Lord Jesus Christ (Tit.
 3:4-6).
 The believers are also partakers of God’s kind or gentle nature (2 Pet.
 1:4).